 Choose effectively written and helpful reviews about specific products that you want to promote.
 The authentic customer testimonial and clickable source builds trust in the product among your followers on Twitter, Instagram, or Facebook.

-In your analysis, you naturally begin by looking at the numbers and rating scores.
+When beginning an analysis of a product's reviews, you'll naturally start by looking at the numbers and rating scores.
 It makes sense to want as many positive product reviews as possible.
 This displays your shop’s popularity and shows consumers that other people enjoy your online shop.

 Not every negative or critical review is prohibited.
 If someone is simply dissatisfied with a product because, for example, it does not meet their expectations, they are allowed to express this in their review.